ibm-cloud-docs/vpc/faq-par.md

 * `/31` = 2 IPs
 * `/32` = 1 IP

-After you reserve a range, you can't change the size of the range.
-Make sure to reserve a public address range size large enough to meet your needs.
+After reserving a range, you can't change its size.
+Make sure to reserve a range that’s large enough to meet your current and future needs.

+If you require a prefix size larger than `/28`, [contact support](/unifiedsupport/cases/form){: external} to request a quota increase.

 IPs in different public address ranges aren't guaranteed to be contiguous.
 {: note}